lilychuang78/minestone2/README.md

 Google Chrome developer tools<br />
 HTML5<br />
 Unsplash<br />
+w3schools.com<br />

 ## Future Development
-potentially the website can be linked with other relavant touristic websites
+potentially the website can be linked with other relevant touristic websites

 ## Testing
 The functionality and visiual display of the website were tested with Github locally and Google Chrome developer tools.<br />